jclehner/nmrpflash/README.md

 network interface.
 We'll use `192.168.1.254`.
 The firmware image file can usually be downloaded directly from Netgear's FTP servers.

+Power on your device immediately after starting `nmrpflash`.

 ````
 $ nmrpflash -i eth0 -a 192.168.1.254 -f EX2700-V1.0.1.8.img
 Advertising NMRP server on eth0 ... /